 Need Help?

-If you receive student loan forgiveness or cancelation in 2022, be sure to check with your state’s Department of Revenue to determine your income tax liability before filing your returns next year.
+If you received student loan forgiveness or cancelation this year, be sure to check with your state’s Department of Revenue to determine your income tax liability before filing your returns next year.
 It’s also a good idea to consult with a tax professional if you have any additional questions related to student loan forgiveness and taxes.
 For a free consultation, call Tax Defense Network at 855-476-6920.